code-collabo/node-mongo-cli/README.md

 node-mongo test-folder ts
 ````

-Change directory into generated the `test-folder` and run:
+Change directory into generated the `test-folder`, and install the dependencies:

 ````
-npm run dev:atlas
+npm install
 ````

-Or run:
+Start the automated development server and choose your preferred connection setup type (MongoDB ATLAS or Local):

 ````
-npm run dev:local
+npm run dev
 ````

 #

 Find a more comprehensive usage guide in the [node-mongo user docs](https://code-collabo.gitbook.io/node-mongo-user/node-mongo-user-docs/readme)